-The application for the 2015 Pisacano Scholars Leadership (PLF) program is now available online at www.pisacano.org.
-The PLF will award scholarships with a maximum value of $28,000 each for the 2015-2016 academic year.
-Students who have made a commitment to the field of family medicine and who will enter their fourth year in medical school in the fall of 2015 may apply.
+The application for the Pisacano Scholars Leadership (PLF) program is available online at www.pisacano.org.
+Students who have made a commitment to the field of family medicine and who will enter their fourth year in medical school in the fall of may apply.
 Applicants must demonstrate the highest levels of commitment to family medicine, scholarship, leadership, character, interpersonal skills, and community service.
-Applications must be received by March 2, 2015.
-All applicants will be notified of acceptance or rejection in August 2015.
-For additional information, please contact PLF Program Coordinator Jane Ireland: email@example.com or 888-995-5700, ext.
+For additional information, please contact PLF Program Coordinator Jane Ireland: firstname.lastname@example.org or 888-995-5700, ext.
 1249.

 National Medical Fellowships, Inc.